murrahjm/jekyll-now/_posts/2020-8-31-become-ansible-review.md

 The book layout reminds me of textbooks, or workbooks, with a very clear list of objectives at the start of each chapter, and a review section at the end.
 It's also designed for you to follow along, with clear instructions on commands to run and why.
 So I started following instructions and they just worked!
-In no time I had a container running with all the pieces I needed to continue on.
+In no time I had a container running with all the pieces I needed to continue.
 Following along I made a more and more complex command line for running my new container, and even published it to docker hub.
 It was a delight to walk through this, and it made for a very quick tutorial.